xiaoxiae/slama.dev/_posts/2022-07-19-3d-and-the-other-graphs.md

 category_part: 4
 redirect_from:
 - /manim/4/
+excerpt: In this part of the series, we'll take a look at Manim's tools for 3D animations and also at plotting all sorts of graphs.
 ---

 [Part 1](/manim/1/), [Part 2](/manim/2/), [Part 3](/manim/3/), **→ Part 4 ←**, [Part 5](/manim/5/), [Part 6](/manim/6/)